Microsoft adds AI and IoT cautionary language to its earnings

 It’s standard for publicly traded companies to update these sections in their earnings press releases.
 In fact, going back through the past few Microsoft earnings releases shows the language shifts every few quarters.

 Still, I expect the AI and IoT additions are here to stay.
-Microsoft is doubling down on the former AI anywhere and everywhere you look — although last week it asked for the U.S. government to regulate facial recognition systems.
+Microsoft is doubling down on the former anywhere and everywhere you look — although last week it asked for the U.S. government to regulate facial recognition systems.
 As for the latter, Microsoft is pouring $5 billion into IoT over the next four years.